MareoRaft/k_combinat_for_sage/links.md

 explanation of import_statements and preparse: https://ask.sagemath.org/question/33954/can-i-create-a-sage-file-and-import-it-as-a-python-module/

-how to build sage:
+how to make sage:
-possibly need to cd into sage repo possibly need to sudo chown -R Matthew sagespythondirectory sage -b
-OR
 MAKE='make -jNUM' make
+where NUM is number of threads you wan't to devote to installation how to build sage: possibly need to sudo chown -R Matthew sagespythondirectory sage -b
 OR
 make build
-where NUM is number of threads you wan't to devote to installation see https://doc.sagemath.org/html/en/installation/source.html#step-by-step-installation-procedure for more
+see
+https://doc.sagemath.org/html/en/installation/source.html#step-by-step-installation-procedure
+for more